-The best part is that it costs only CDN $49.95 per year and includes services like call waiting, conference calling, caller id, and more that you would have to pay extra with a traditional landline.
+The best part is that it costs only CDN $49.95 per year and includes services like call waiting, conference calling, caller id, and more than you would have to pay extra with a traditional landline.
 Also, it has unlimited Canada wide calling plus unlimited USA calls.

-For the three years that I have been using it I have had limited issues.
+For the three years that I have been using it, I have had limited issues.
 For the times I did have issues Nettalk extended my subscription by a month or so for free.
 Also, you will occasionally get offers for annual subscription renewals at a discount.

 Without going into too much detail on the installation side of the device I will just say that it is extremely easy to set up.
 Their website provides clear instructions on installation so there shouldn’t be much concern there.